 Stewardship is daily; tours are episodic

-Banking and professional services footprints along Tryon and the South End corporate band often publish return to office targets that do not match how floors actually behave in late May.
+Banking and professional services footprints along Tryon and the South End corporate band often publish return-to-office targets that do not match how floors actually behave in late May.
 A wing can look disciplined on Monday and fray by Thursday when client weeks stack.
 Pod pantries hide the gap until tours photograph the wrong reality: overflowing bins, weak steam, or a line that reads as operational drag from the corridor.

 Banking floors versus creative stacks in one portfolio